open-education-hub/essentials-security/data-representation/index.md

 24  18	CAN         50	32  2           76  4C  L           102 66  f
 25  19	EM          51	33  3           77  4D  M           103 67  g
 ```
+## Character Encoding

+In terms of storage efficiency, we can encode
+`UTF-8` for ASCII text (English and other Western languages)
+`UTF-16` for non-ASCII text (Chinese and other Asian languages)

 #### `Base64`

 Base64 is a way of representing binary data in sequences of 24 bits that can be represented by 4 Base64 digits.

 SGVsbG8gZnJvbSB0aGUgRWFydGgtNjQgIQ==

 ## Data Manipulation